background:

 By July 1977, it was obvious that they had nothing in common.
 But they stuck together - waiting for

 the single.
-They even bought a flat together in October; leading to
+They even bought a flat in Wilton Street, Glasgow

 more riotous behaviour.